grscheller/scheller-linux-archive/info/BashEnvConf/README.md

 share the same set of CVS or SCCS source code control files.

 ### Arch Linux Versions:
-For [ARCH Linux](https://www.archlinux.org/), I have no need to "override"<br>
+For [ARCH Linux](https://www.archlinux.org/), I have no need to<br>
-what ARCH gives me in the official repos.
+"override" what ARCH gives me in the official repos.